buildinspace/peru/README.md

   run there.</s> [Deprecated for security and portability reasons.
 This will go away soon.
 The untarring/unzipping use case will be handled with the new `unpack` field in the curl type.]
+- `pick`: A file or directory, or a list of files and directories, to include in the module.
+Everything else is dropped, though the root of the module tree is not changed.
+Paths can contain `*` or `**` globs, powered by Python's pathlib.
+Applies before `export`, so paths are always relative to the root of the module.
 - `export`: A subdirectory that peru should treat as the root of the module tree.
 Everything else is dropped, including parent directories.
-- `files`: A file or directory, or a list of files and directories, to include in the module.
+- <s>`files`: A file or directory, or a list of files and directories, to include in the module.
 Everything else is dropped, though the root of the module tree is not changed.
 These can have `*` or `**` globs, powered by Python's pathlib.
-Applies after `export`.
+Applies after `export`.</s> [Deprecated in favor of a consistent set of fields for file manipulation.
+Use `pick` instead.]

 Besides using those fields in your modules, you can also use them in "named rules", which let you transform one module in multiple ways.
 For example, say